The Short Answer…

 The environment in which they live is quite easy to care for.
 You will need to make sure you get the temperature, lighting and substrate right.
 You’ll also need to provide enough variety within the tank to enable them to hide, bask or run around.
 You can read our other articles about setting up the vivarium and how to manage the temperature correctly.
 But, there’s no need for watery areas like there is with terrapins or water dragons.
 This makes cleaning a lot easier, and means they tend not to smell too bad.
 You’ll still need to keep the tank free of their droppings and leftover food though.

 When I say it’s easy though, don’t be mistaken.
 They do require time and some monetary investment to set up properly.
 Consider whether you have the time and money before asking do bearded dragons make good pets or not.

 A bearded dragon in captivity can live 8 to 12 years with the proper care, environment and stimulation.
 This isn’t far off the lifespan of some dogs.
 This means your bearded dragon can be a loved member of the family for a good while.
-The flip-side of that of course is that deciding to provide a home for a beardie is a reasonably long term commitment.
+The flip-side of that of course is that deciding to provide a home for a bearded dragon is a reasonably long term commitment.

 Reasons Not To Have a Bearded Dragon as a Pet